Ashy5000/polycash/docs/whitepaper/instructions.md

 The ExitBfr instruction, represented by the hex instruction code 0x0001, returns from the smart contract with the exit code stored in the buffer at StatusBfr.
 If StatusBfr does not exist, a local error is thrown into ResDst.

 ExitBfr [StatusBfr] [ResDst]

+**5.1.3.5** Logging instructions

+**Stdout**

+The Stdout instruction, represented by the hex instruction code 0x0014, prints the data in the buffer at the location Bfr in a debugging format.
+If Bfr does not exist, a local error is thrown into ResDst.

+Stdout [Bfr] [ResDst]

+**Stderr**

+The Stderr instruction, represented by the hex instruction code 0x0015, prints the data in the buffer at the location Bfr in a debugging format into STDERR.
+If Bfr does not exist, a local error is thrown into ResDst.

+Stdout [Bfr] [ResDst]

+**PrintStr**

+The PrintStr instruction, represented by the hex instruction code 0x0023, prints the ASCII string stored in the buffer at StrBfr.
+If StrBfr does not exist, a local error is thrown into ResDst.

+PrintStr [StrBfr] [ResDst]